 Turn left to the benches, watching the water below.
 Glimpse waterfowl, fish, and snapping turtles so slow.

-Go to the observation deck's far wall for a minute And read the beaver's tale on the wayside exhibit.
+Go to the observation deck's far wall for a minute And explore the habitat map on the exhibit.

 Look at the marsh's right bank for a house of sticks.
 This lodge is where beavers raise their kits.